headmeister/Digital-electronics-1/Project/README.md

 ## Modules and block diagram
 ![Diagram](blok_s.PNG)

-Chart has been generated in Quartus prime lite for better visuals than RTL viewer in Xilinx ise.
+The chart has been generated in Quartus prime lite for better visuals than RTL viewer in Xilinx ise.
 The inputs A and B are two outputs of the encoder, the outpus PWM are for the LED or electronics driving larger light sources.

 ### Counter Module
 Counter module works as the main countdown for the light, in addition it works in cooperation with hex27seg as binary to clock ( MM:SS) converter.
 It performs division of the current counter value by 600 (tenths of minutes) , 60 (minutes), 10 (tenths of seconds), 1( seconds), to convert the counter value to current remaining time.
 The other and in fact main function of this module is to countdown the main counter, since the period of the counter is defined to be 1 second the counter value is in seconds.
 So the module decrements the current counter value by 1 every second and then executes the conversion to MM:SS format.
 Because this conversion can take different amount of time for different counter values and the main clock frequency is quite low (10 kHz) the display is synchronously updated so that, the change of digits on display appears to change in intervals of the same lenght.